Generation of Photon Pairs by Stimulated Emission in Ring Resonators

-This is interpreted as the power associated with the vacuum fluctuations that drive the spontaneous process, a concept which has previously been applied to the emission of photon pairs \cite{liscidini_stimulated_2013}.
-From Eq. (\ref{eq:ratio}) one can see that the vacuum power in the seed mode and the power of the seed field play analogous roles in the generation of photons by SpTOPDC and StTOPDC respectively; the improvement of the generation rate in the stimulated regime is equal to $P_S/P_\text{vac}$.
+Here we have introduced an effective vacuum power $P_\text{vac}={\hbar\omega_S}\left(2/{\overline{\Gamma}_S}+1/{\overline{\Gamma}_G}\right)^{-1},$ {which can be interpreted as the power associated with the vacuum fluctuations that drive the spontaneous process \cite{liscidini_stimulated_2013}.
+From Eq. (\ref{eq:ratio}) one can see that the improvement of the generation rate in the stimulated regime is equal to $P_S/P_\text{vac}$.
+The efficiencies of SFWM and SPDC, and their stimulated counterparts, have been derived in similar terms; distinct vacuum powers can be identified in each case, {and the theoretical efficiencies of StTOPDC, SFWM, and SPDC for particular systems can be compared by referring to this earlier work \cite{how_does_it_scale}.}}

-To provide a realistic estimate of the spontaneous generation rate, we evaluate Eqs. (\ref{eq:spont_rateA}) and (\ref{eq:spont_rateB}) using experimental parameters demonstrated in a microring system engineered for third harmonic generation (THG) \cite{Surya:18}.
-From the THG efficiency quoted there, we can infer a nonlinear coupling rate of $\Lambda_{THG} \approx 6.2 s^{-1}$.
+To provide a realistic estimate of resonant TOPDC rates, we use Eqs. (\ref{eq:spont_rateA}), (\ref{eq:spont_rateB}), and (\ref{eq:ratio}) with experimental parameters demonstrated in a {composite AlN-Si$_3$N$_4$} microring system engineered for third harmonic generation (THG) \cite{Surya:18}.
+From the THG efficiency quoted in \cite{Surya:18}, we can infer a nonlinear coupling rate of $\Lambda_{THG} \approx 0.99 s^{-1}$.
 It should be noted that phase matching was achieved with the pump field in the fundamental spatial mode, and the generated third harmonic field in a higher order mode.
 By taking $\Lambda_{F F F T} = \Lambda_{THG}$ to estimate the triplet generation efficiency, we assume the same modes are used in our reverse process.
-That is, we assume that a higher order spatial mode of the driving field at $\omega_T$ could be injected into the microring system.
-While not an ideal configuration in practice, we adopt this scenario for the purpose of estimating the generation rates that may be accessible in the near future.
+That is, we assume that a higher order spatial mode of the driving field at $\omega_T$ could be injected into the microring system. {While this is challenging, we adopt this scenario for the purpose of using an existing system to estimate the generation rates that may soon be accessible.
+So far, there have been no efforts toward engineering microring systems for StTOPDC, and it is likely that more practical systems could be envisaged.}